NEWPORT NEWS WATERWORKS DEPARTMENT

-- Newport News Waterworks did participate in a 2013/2014 study mandated by EPA for large utilities across the country to monitor and test for Cr+6.
-The purpose of this study was to determine the occurrences and levels of Cr+6 across the county.
+- Newport News Waterworks participated in a 2013/2014 study mandated by EPA for large utilities across the country to monitor and test for Cr+6.
+The purpose of this study was to determine the occurrences and levels of Cr+6 across the country.
 The review of this study will determine if Cr+6 should be regulated and at what level.
 Cr+6 is one of 20 chemicals currently being reviewed by EPA for possible further regulation in drinking water.

 - While Newport News Waterworks does not currently regularly test for Cr+6, we are aware of the efforts and study being done by the Water Research Foundation.
 If utilities across America are mandated to test for Cr+6 , Newport News Waterworks will meet the mandate required by EPA.

-- Currently in the state of Virginia no laboratories are certified by EPA because it is has not been deemed a contaminant.
+- Currently in the state of Virginia no laboratories are certified by EPA because it is not a regulated contaminant.

 FOR YOUR INFORMATION